cronvel/async-kit/documentation.md

 async.waterfall( [
 	function( str , callback ) {
-		// str equals 'oh', passed by .exec()'s first argument callback( undefined , str + ' my' ) ;
+		// str equals 'oh', passed by .exec()'s first argument callback( null , str + ' my' ) ;
-		// undefined is the error argument, it is not transmitted to the next job by default } ,
+		// null is the error argument, it is not transmitted to the next job by default } ,
 	function( str , callback ) {
-		// str equals 'oh my', passed by the previous job callback( undefined , str + ' wonderful' ) ;
+		// str equals 'oh my', passed by the previous job callback( null , str + ' wonderful' ) ;
-		// undefined is the error argument, it is not transmitted to the next job by default } ,
+		// null is the error argument, it is not transmitted to the next job by default } ,
 	function( str , callback ) {
-		// str equals 'oh my wonderful', passed by the previous job callback( undefined , str + ' result' ) ;
+		// str equals 'oh my wonderful', passed by the previous job callback( null , str + ' result' ) ;
 	}
 ] )
 .exec( 'oh' , function( error , results ) {